FrancoisPorcher/cs231n-computer-vision-stanford/README.md

 ## Tips
 - You should read the classes first before the youtube video because otherwise you get lazy.
 The pdf files are much more exhaustive than the videos so focus on that.
+- Update: I am done with that, let's watch the classes

 ## Task List
 ### Module 1 Neural Networks